Licence to crenellate: Historiography

 The term "licence to crenellate" was coined in the 19th century to describe documents that granted the holder permission to build fortifications.
 The reference to crenellation was chosen specifically because most of these documents made references to battlements.
 There has been academic debate over the purpose of licensing.
-The view of military-focused historians is that licensing restricted the number of fortifications that could be used against a royal army.
-The modern view, proposed notably by Charles Coulson, is that in time battlements became an architectural status-symbol much sought after by the socially ambitious.
+The view of military-focused historians is that licensing restricted the number of fortifications that could be used against a royal army, so the licensing system protected royal power across the country against local interests.
+The modern view, proposed notably by Charles Coulson, is that in time battlements became an architectural status-symbol much sought after by the socially ambitious, and licensing became not so much a control mechanism as the gateway to a status symbol.
 As he puts it, "Licences to crenellate were mainly symbolic representations of lordly status: castellation was the architectural expression of noble rank."

 There are over 1,500 castles in England; however, the 460 surviving licences only refer to just over 500 sites.
 According to Goodall, this undermines the assertion that builders had to seek permission from the Crown.
 Moreover, requests were rarely refused.
 Licences indicated to the observer that the grantee had obtained "royal recognition, acknowledgement and compliment."

 At Cooling Castle in Kent, a brass plaque on the outer gatehouse, an engraved charter of 1381, reads, "I am made in the help of the country."
 In the opinion of archaeologist Matthew Johnson, the castle's defences are a sham, as there was no room for a parapet on top of the walls, and the gunports of the inner gatehouse were impractical.
 The architecture is effectively a boast of military importance, as is the licence.

 The castle's defences could, however, act as a deterrent against wandering bands of thieves, and Davis has suggested that the function of battlements was comparable to the modern practice of householders fitting highly visible CCTV and burglar alarms, often merely dummies.